Filters

 Author

-Written by Stephanie Oster
+Written by Stephanie Oster, Publicity Manager

 To celebrate the 100th anniversary of the publication of “The Great Gatsby” this April, Princeton University Library is planning a suite of on- and off-campus programming inspired by the library's significant Fitzgerald and “The Great Gatsby” related holdings.